 Still in line with the development of the digital internet, a technology has emerged that can blend several fragmented communication platforms into a single unit, namely Media Convergence.
 Media convergence is the process of merging the media, the telecommunications and digital industries, and the unification of all forms of mediated communication in digital form. still exist in their respective forms and characteristics.
 (Satvikadewi, Danadharta, and Aprianto 2019).
 Every things that Mahaka Radio Integra & Berlian entertainment has done in this Drive in Concert is a proof that this is a technology adaptation that is too late to be applied considering that technology adoption cannot be applied directly and immediately when the technology is discovered; and adaptation of the technology is based on the principle of mediamorphosis based on the media convergence.(Achmad, Juwito, and Saud 2020)

 The effectiveness of advertising using radio broadcasting media is seen by PT.
-Berlian Entertainment then decided to cooperate with Mahaka Radio Integra (MARI) in marketing the Upcoming Event Drive In Concert.
+Berlian Entertainment then decided to cooperate with Mahaka Radio Integra (MARI) in marketing & delivering the Upcoming Event Drive In Concert.
 This Drive in Concert is a music art performance event held in accordance with the health protocol rules of COVID-19.
 The adjustment to the covid-19 health protocol rules is due to the OUTBREAK of the COVID-19 virus pandemic that is still spreading and getting worse in Indonesia.
 The virus that has spread since March 9, 2020 causes many government regulations to be put in place to keep people healthy and avoid infection with the virus that is spreading (Nasional, 2020).
 Some regulations issued as a sign of the seriousness of the government in combating the Covid-19 pandemic are reflected in Government Regulation No. 21 of 2020 on Large-Scale Social Restrictions in order to Accelerate the Handling of Corona Virus Disease 2019 (Covid-19) which was established on March 31, 2020; Regulation of the Minister of Health No. 9 of 2020 concerning PSBB Guidelines in order to Accelerate The Handling of Covid-19 is stipulated on April 3, 2020 and April 7, 2020; and Minister of Health who approved PSBB to be applied in DKI Jakarta (Belgia, 2020).
 In this Covid-19 Pandemic era, many industries and business fields are dimming.
 Some industrial sectors such as Indonesia's leading industry,namely Tourism industry sector can also be affected, even though tourism is the backbone of a country to get an increase in a country's foreign exchange (Menayang and Marta 2020).
 In the development of the tourism sector, the Music Industry also has an important role in it, because the music tourism is included into the category of special interest tourism.
 The efforts to improve the tourism industry especially in MICE activities & Special events require Event Marketing.
 The process of event marketing itself has the goal to increasing the profile of the event and the sponsors that involved in it to fulfill the needs for the event's audience and generate revenue.
 There are several festivals or events that are fully funded by government agencies, although the aim is not to increase revenue, but rather high attendance and interest in visiting.(Christina and Marta 2019)